YugBhanushali/ZipURL/README.md

 ## Installation

-To use zipURL, follow these steps:
+To use ZipURL, follow these steps:

 1. Clone the repository from GitHub: [https://github.com/YugBhanushali/ZipURL](https://github.com/YugBhanushali/ZipURL)